LogETH/commissions/Finished Commissions/README.md

 # What is this?
-This is a folder containing all the finished commissions I have completed
+This is a folder containing all the commissions I have finished.